Blog

 There are a few exemptions from benchmarking and BEPS requirements that owners may apply for in a calendar year:

 MDE may also determine to allow baseline performance exemptions for reduced occupancy during the baseline year and lower the alternative compliance fees for affordable housing providers.
+See the updates above for other recent exemptions from HB49.

 Building owners must submit an initial benchmarking report for calendar year 2024 data by June 1, 2025.
-However, MDE will accept benchmarking reports up to September 1, 2025 during this first year to assist building owners in the transition to these new requirements, per a January 15, 2025 compliance advisory [PDF].
+However, MDE will accept benchmarking reports up to September 1, 2025, during this first year to assist building owners in the transition to these new requirements, per January 15, 2025 compliance advisory [PDF].

 Data for the 2025 calendar year must be submitted by June 1, 2026.
 In addition to reporting, this data must be third-party verified every 5 years beginning on June 1, 2026.
 The first required benchmarking report for newly constructed covered buildings must be third-party verified, regardless of calendar year.
 These buildings must then follow the standard timeline requirements in subsequent years.